MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing.md

 8. You can enter or select a Credit Limit Hold ID to apply to the order ID to stop processing on documents that exceed the set credit limit for the customer.

 9. Mark the Enable Fulfillment Workflow option to track document statuses.
 You can enter or select a fulfillment workflow hold ID.
-For more information, refer to *Setting up fulfillment workflow for sales* on page 46.
+For more information, refer to *Setting up fulfillment workflow for sales*.

 10. If you marked the Enable Fulfillment Workflow option, you can mark other options.